tkchafin/mrbait/docs/files.rst

 both for finding adequately conserved regions for bait design, as well as for filtering target regions for those which capture flanking SNPs.

+NOTE: When using VCF, the REF column is ignored.
+Instead, the reference allele will be taken from the FASTA reference provided.
+For cases when the reference allele is an N or gap (-), you can choose to either retain the N/gap allele, OR attempt to override it using the ALT alleles provided in the VCF for that position (*--vcfALT*)

 Annotating genomes with GFF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~